Industrial History Online

 Description and History of Site:-

-Keadby is one of two existing Scherzer rolling lift bridges in North Lincolnshire the other being Corporation Bridge in Grimsby.
-William Scherzer (1858 - 1893) is reported to have developed the rolling lift bridge concept in 1893, and the first bridges on this principal were designed to cross the Chicago River in Chicago in the year of his death. https://en.wikipedia.org/wiki/William_Donald_Scherzer
+Keadby Bridge, officially named the King George V Bridge, is one of only two existing Scherzer rolling lift bridges in North Lincolnshire, the other being Corporation Bridge in Grimsby.
+The rolling lift concept was developed by William Scherzer (1858–1893), with the first bridges of this type constructed over the Chicago River in the year of his death.

 Further Reading and References:-